simon-ritchie/apysc/docstring_markdowns/apysc/_animation/animation_line_color.md

 ## `AnimationLineColor` class docstring

-The animation class for a line color.<hr>
+The animation class for the line color.<hr>

 **[Examples]**